formstate/formstate/README.md

 We've been working on this project integrated in a *large* private repo.
 We are in the process of

-- doing API reviews to increase intuition
+- doing API reviews to increase intuition as well as expressiveness.
-- adding tests
 - [adding docs to explain all the ideas 🌹](http://formstate.github.io/formstate/)

 [gitter-image]:https://badges.gitter.im/Join%20Chat.svg